dedotdev/dedot-web-signer/README.md

 window.injectedWeb3 = {
   // this is the name of this wallet, there could be multiples injected,
-  // each with their own keys, here `coongwallet` is for this wallet 'coongwallet': {
+  // each with their own keys, here `dedotsigner` is for this wallet 'dedot-signer': {
     // semver of the wallet
     version: '0.1.0',